CryptoSignal/Crypto-Signal/docs/config.md

 **output_mode**\
 default: cli\
 necessity: optional\
-description: Can be set to `cli`, `csv` or `json`.
+description: This option is deprecated and will be removed in a later version.
+Can be set to `cli`, `csv` or `json`.
 This will specify the output format for events emitted by the app.

 **update_interval**\
 default: 300\